-The insulating process consists, in brief, of passing 60 wires simultaneously through this machine where they are cleaned; embedded in narrow ribbons of the moist pulp and run through a polishing machine which turns the ribbon down to a continuous, wet, uniform covering.
+The insulating process consists, in brief, of passing 60 wires simultaneously through this machine where they are cleaned, embedded in narrow ribbons of the moist pulp and run through a polishing machine which turns the ribbon down to a continuous, wet, uniform covering.
 The covered wires then pass through an electric furnace, 26 feet long, maintained at a temperature that will dry but not scorch the insulation.
 This rapid drying leaves the pulp covering in the flexible porous condition required for good cable insulation.
-Coming from the furnace, the insulated wire is wound on reels.
-Later it will be made into cable.
+The insulated wire is wound on reels; later it will be made into cable.
+Kraft paper is used extensively in condenser manufacture.